msteffan/fundamentals/06_chapter/02_lesson.md

   * `my_numbers[1] * 2`

 ## Adding Complexity - Arrays of Arrays
-  In addition to storing numbers, strings, booleans, or even functions as elements, arrays can go 'full-Inception' by storing *other arrays*.
+  In addition to storing numbers, strings, or booleans as elements, arrays can go 'full-Inception' by storing *other arrays*.
     ![We need to go deeper.](http://i1.kym-cdn.com/photos/images/newsfeed/000/531/557/a88.jpg)

   Here's an example of what this can look like.